bwlewis/duckdb_and_r/README.md

 data.table, fst, xts, RSQLite, and vroom and a little Python Pandas by way of reticulate.

-The notes exhibit a disdain for SQL.
-I'm not alone in this observation, for a much more comprehensive discussion on that topic see these really interesting notes by Jamie Brandon: https://scattered-thoughts.net/writing/against-sql/.
+The notes exhibit something of a disdain for SQL.
+For a much more comprehensive discussion on difficulties with SQL, see these really interesting notes by Jamie Brandon: https://scattered-thoughts.net/writing/against-sql/.